Bitcoin Adoption Framework.

 BUMP

-Human payment surface
+Human payment product

 Fist-first Bitcoin and Lightning payment interaction.
 Useful as the adoption hook because people understand a gesture before they understand infrastructure.